The Best Hardy & Small Pond Fish Species for Garden Ponds 2019

 1) Common Goldfish (Carassius auratus)

 Though goldfish prefer temperatures that are between 68 and 72° F (20 to 22° C), they are able to overwinter so long as temperatures don’t drop below approximately 50° F (10° C).
 Once water temperatures hit that mark, goldfish enter a state of dormancy called torpor in which they conserve their energy and are thus able to overwinter outdoors so long as the pond doesn’t freeze entirely.
 A pH of 7.2 to 7.6 is the most suitable for them, though they can tolerate fluctuations in this better than most other domesticated fish.
-Common goldfish need to have about 20 gallons of water per goldfish, while fancy goldfish may require more or less depending on their size or other factors; for example, pearlfish need closer to 30 or more gallons per fish due to the unexpected amount of waste that they generate relative to their smaller body size.
+Common goldfish need to have at least 50 gallons of water per goldfish (ideally 100 gallons), while fancy goldfish may require more or less depending on their size or other factors; for example, pearlfish need closer to 30 or more gallons per fish due to the unexpected amount of waste that they generate relative to their smaller body size.

 Goldfish are social fish and prefer to live in small to medium sized groups, so you’ll need to have more than just one or two in order to keep them happy and healthy.
 Common goldfish are overall laid back and very non-aggressive, but temperament can vary a bit more with fancy goldfish depending on the variety.
 Common goldfish tend to enjoy swimming about and are fairly active fish, so it may be best to not stock them with fish that are overly sensitive or easily stressed.
 Most fancy goldfish are slow and have a hard time competing with more zealous fish for food, so you shouldn’t keep common and fancy goldfish together.
 The average goldfish lifespan is around 10 to 25 years with proper care, though the oldest one on record lived to be 43!